 1. Air coolers aren’t typically suitable for setups that need extreme cooling

-One of the downsides of air cooling, though, is that if you’re looking to hit extreme overclocks, air coolers aren’t suited for the job.
+One of the downsides of air cooling, though, is that if you’re looking to hit extreme overclocks, air coolers aren’t as well-suited for the job as are liquid-based coolers.

 Air coolers are great for lower-to-moderate overclocking (and even higher in some cases).
 But, once you get into the extreme territories, some form of liquid cooling becomes a must.